kubanczyk/kind-restart/README.md

 # Kind Restart

+I see a number of tutorials here and there that start off with "pre-requisites: 1.
+Have a kubectl configured with some Kubernetes cluster".

-This guide will bring up the local dev system (laptop):
+This guide will provision a nice setup on a single local system (like my laptop):
-  - Helm 3 (hence no tiller, yay)
+  - Kubernetes
-  - Kubernetes on a docker with kind (3 nodes on 1 system)
+    - 3 nodes on 1 system
+    - achieved using Kind and Docker
-  - support for Services of type `LoadBalancer` by setting up metallb
+    - supporting Services of type `LoadBalancer` by setting up Metallb
+  - Helm 3 (no tiller, yay)

 Unfortunately kind clusters don't survive docker daemon restarts.
-Hence this script will **destroy the current cluster** and set up a new one.
+Hence this script will **destroy the current cluster** and provision a new one.

 # Why bother with that LoadBalancer?
 Kind does not offer an implementation of load-balancers (mechanisms that provide